 The answer: Nope.
 I’m sorry, guys.
 This is not how things work.

 Here are two major reasons:

 It takes at least a year to be traditionally published and everyone will have moved on by then

 It doesn’t work to start re-querying agents just because a particular event is in the news.
 By the time the novel makes it through the publishing process that newsworthy event people will be on to different topics and no one will rush to buy something based on an event that happened a year ago.

-2) Even if you immediately self-publish it and start promoting it, let’s be honest: When was the last time you bought a novel because of a real-life event you saw in the news?
+When was the last time you bought a novel because of a real-life event you saw in the news?

 My guess: Never?
 Maybe once in your entire life?
 Probably never?